-As we are entering our busy Holiday Season, the Aruba Airport would like to make sure all passengers traveling to and from Aruba are well prepared for smooth travels.
+The Aruba Airport wants to ensure all passengers traveling to and from Aruba are well prepared for smooth travels.
 Here’s some tips and tricks for a pleasant experience for travelers entering and exiting the Aruba Airport.

 Airline Updates